Trail Camera Reviews

 Because of the exceptional features that come with this camera, the Bushnell 8 megapixel Trophy Cam may be one of the best game camera choices that you can purchase.
 This camera is designed to capture great shots during the day or night while not spooking the game animals.
 And with the long battery life, this camera can continue to work in the field for a long time.

 3. Moultrie M-990i 10 Megapixel No Glow Infrared

 The Moultrie M-990i is a real step up in quality for the moultrie trail camera line of camera optics.
 This infrared camera provides a 10 megapixel amazing high resolution image with no glow.
-In any list of 2014 trail camera reviews, this moultrie game camera should be at the top of the list.
+In any list of the top trail cameras, this moultrie game camera should be at the top of the list.
 Because of this we consider this moultrie game camera to be the best game camera on the market today.
 This camera captures video in high definition and the camera records sound along with the video.
 The M-990i camera provides clear audio of the game browsing or feeding in your hunting area.

 This moultrie game camera can capture amazing trail camera pictures as quickly as 4 images per second due to an outstanding trigger speed of less than one second.
 Oh and did I mention that this camera has one of the longest ranges of cameras on the market.
 This camera can capture images of game at night up to an incredible 70 feet away.

 In addition to all of other great features, this camera produces exceptional 16:9 widescreen images.
 This moultrie game camera even has a handy convenient 2″ LCD viewing screen built in.
 As with most of cameras, the Moultrie M-990i stamps all images with the barometric pressure, moon phase, temperature, time, date for added accuracy.